moka-rs/moka/README.md

 let key = ...
 let large_value = vec![0u8; 2 * 1024 * 1024]; // 2 MiB

-cache.insert(key.clone(), Arc::new(large_value));
+// When insert, wrap the large_value by Arc. cache.insert(key.clone(), Arc::new(large_value));

 // get() will call Arc::clone() on the store value, which is cheap.